Carina-P/hire-hens/README.md

     * User give user name and password in a form.
 * Log out page:
     * User confirm that he/she wants to log out.

 ### Responsive
+The site is designed to fit devices with screen widths from 320px and larger.
+* Navbar collapses into "hamburger" menu on smaller viewports.
+* Footer looks different in different viewport sizes.
+* Almost all of the pages differ between smaller and larger viewport.
+The informations placement differ slightly.

 ### Features Left to Implement
+- Sending an email when order is completed.
+- Possibility to change full name in Profile page.
+- It is prepared to connect social media but it is not completed.

 ## Technologies Used